ayabdi/task-manager/README.md

 - Developing real-time features with **Socket.io**.
 - Implementing secure authentication flows with **NextAuth**.
 - Managing state efficiently with **Redux Toolkit**.
-- Providing a multilingual user experience with **i18next**.
+- Providing a multilingual user experience in arabic and englis.
 - Writing comprehensive tests with **Jest** and **Cypress**.
 - Configuring CI/CD pipelines for automated testing and deployment.
 - Ensuring code quality and readability with clear comments and adherence to best practices.

----

-**Note**: Replace placeholder links and information with actual data relevant to your project before sharing.

----

 Thank you, and looking forward to your feedback!